OpenChatGit/Poly/README.md

 Poly is a modern framework for building cross-platform desktop applications using HTML, CSS, and JavaScript.
 It provides native OS integration out-of-the-box with zero configuration.

+> **Platform Support:** Currently focused on Windows development and testing.
+Linux and macOS support are planned — since Poly is built with Rust and cross-platform libraries (wry/tao), it will work on all platforms once the Windows version is mature and I have access to test environments for other operating systems.

 ## Features

 - **Lightweight** — Small binary size (~10MB), fast startup